hargoniX/bachelor/thesis/thesis.typ

 ] <init_rx_valid>

 #proof[
-    This is verified by a Kani test harness.
+    This is verified by a Kani proof harness.
 ]

 #theorem("The receive queue state remains valid")[
-    Assuming that we already are in a valid queue state we always remain in a valid queue state after calling the receive procedure.
+    Assuming that we already are in a valid receive queue state we always remain in a valid receive queue state after calling the receive procedure.
 ] <step_rx_valid>

 #proof[
-    This is verified by a Kani test harness.
+    This is verified by a Kani proof harness.
 ]

 #theorem("The driver always remains in a valid receive queue state")[